sg893052/sonic-buildimage/release_documents/Command-Reference.md

 **config interface startup <interface_name> (for 201904+ version)**
 **config interface <interface_name> startup (for 201811- version)**

-This command is used for administratively bringing up the Physical interface or port channel interface.Once if it is configured, use "show interfaces status" to check the same.
+This command is used for administratively bringing up the physical interface or port channel interface.
+The  bring-up of multiple physical interfaces can be done  by providing  range of interfac names, as shown in the example.
+The command, "show interfaces status" can be used to check the status after issuing startup command.

 - Usage:
-    config interface startup <interface_name> (for 201904+ version)
+    config interface startup <interface_name(s)> (for 201904+ version)
     config interface <interface_name> startup (for 201811- version)

 - Example:
   ```
   admin@sonic:~$ sudo config interface startup Ethernet63
+  admin@sonic:~$ sudo config interface startup Ethernet0-62
   ```
 NOTE: In versions until 201811, syntax is "config interface <interface_name> startup"